-2. Education & Qualifications
+2. Education & qualifications

-A Level and GCSE grades (or equivalent) don't need to be listed in full.
-Instead it's preferable to reference the number of GCSEs you achieved and the grades, i.e. 6 As and 3 Bs.
+A-Level and GCSE grades (or equivalent) don't need to be listed in full.
+Instead, it's preferable to reference the number of GCSEs you achieved and the grades, i.e. 6 As and 3 Bs.
 Also mention whether your GCSE grades include English and Maths.

-When you add your employment make sure you include your employment dates, the full job title and the full company name.
+When you add your employment details make sure you include your employment dates, the full job title and the full company name.
 It is best to use bullet points to add your key achievements and responsibilities, ideally demonstrating with a specific example.
 We advise that you write your employment in chronological order (most recent first) and disregard anything not relevant to the role you are applying for.

 This section should outline any relevant experience you have that makes you a good fit for the role you are applying for.
 This might be a university project or some work experience you have completed.
-On the whole referencing that bar job in Australia or your saturday job in your local supermarket are not activities you need to elaborate on in your CV.
-If you are short on experience, then a short bullet that references 'retail experience in bars and supermarkets over three years is sufficient'.
+On the whole, referencing that bar job in Australia or your Saturday job in your local supermarket are not activities you need to elaborate on in your CV.
+If you are short on experience, then a short bullet that references 'retail experience in bars and supermarkets' over three years is sufficient.

-5. Presentation and Length
+5. Presentation & length

-A recruiter will look at your CV for 5-7 seconds, so make sure it’s good looking, well formatted and laid out in a comprehensive and structured manner which is easy to understand.
+We suggest that you always use bullet points, not sentences.
+Heavy sections of text are unattractive to recruiters.
+A recruiter will look at your CV for five to seven seconds, so make sure it’s good looking, well-formatted and laid out in a structure that is easy to understand.

-6. Focused and Complete
+6. Focused & complete

 Tailor your CV specifically to the job you are applying for.
-Remove your non-relevant experience or order your CV so that your more relevant information is nearer the top.
+Remove your non-relevant experience or order your CV so that more relevant information is nearer the top.

 It's great practice to include an introduction on the CV itself.
 Use this to demonstrate that you are right for the job you are applying for and highlight your best achievement and skills.